Tim Tebow's 1st triple highlights latest week in the minors | FOX Sports

 Tim Tebow’s 1st triple highlights latest week in the minors

 COLUMBIA, S.C.
-(AP) Tim Tebow had his best pro baseball game this week, going 3 for 4 with his first-ever triple with the Columbia Fireflies, the New York Mets Class A affiliate.
+(AP) Tim Tebow had his best pro baseball game this week, going 3 for 4 with his first triple for the Columbia Fireflies, a New York Mets Class A affiliate.

 A look at how Tebow fared overall in the week.

-IN THE FIELD: Tebow played four games in left field this week, collecting his first assist when he threw out a runner at second on Tuesday against Asheville.
+IN THE FIELD: Tebow played four games in left field this week, getting his first assist when he threw out a runner at second on Tuesday against Asheville.

 DAY OFF: Tebow, 29, was given Saturday off before returning to the lineup Sunday.